hyperledger-archives/sawtooth-core/source/tutorial.rst

 .. code-block:: console

    $ cd /project/sawtooth-validator
-   $ ./bin/txnvalidator --logfile=__screen__ --config /project/sawtooth-docs/source/tutorial/txnvalidator.js
+   $ ./bin/txnvalidator -v --config /project/sawtooth-docs/source/tutorial/txnvalidator.js

 Keep txnvalidator running while we interact with it using mktclient below.
 Open a new terminal in your **host** OS and type: